Alternate Format Text Request

-If a textbook in alternate format is not readily available, you will need to bring your books to the Disability Services Office (DSO) so we can cut the binding, scan the book, and convert the book into electronic text.
+If a textbook in alternate format is not available from the publisher, you will need to bring your books to the Disability Services Office (DSO) so we can cut the binding, scan the book, and convert the book into electronic text.
 This conversion can take several days depending upon the time of year.

 Please follow these steps when requesting textbooks in alternate format:

 → See whether you can purchase your book an e-book, audio book, or other format that will work for you.
 If it is available in another format, consider purchasing the alternate format instead of a printed version.

 → Check Bookshare (bookshare.org) to see if an alternate format of your book is available.

 We ask you to create an individual account with Bookshare to enable greater access to texts while at George Fox and beyond.